jviosca/Body-Mass-Index/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/code/mpwolke/obesity-levels-life-style/notebook).
+You can find the Licensing for the data and other descriptive information at the Kaggle link where the dataset is available [here](https://www.kaggle.com/code/mpwolke/obesity-levels-life-style/notebook).
 There are also 2 research papers describing the creation of the dataset (see 'References' section at the end of the notebook).
 Otherwise, feel free to use the code here as you would like!